 where that officer is acting pursuant to his or her statutory duties.
-Members Interests As a public figure, your pub

 Appendices

 Appendix A - The Seven Principles of Public Life

 The principles are:

 Selflessness

 Holders of public office should act solely in terms of the public interest.

 Integrity

 Holders of public office must avoid placing themselves under any obligation to people or organisations that might try inappropriately to influence them in their work.
 They should not act or take decisions in order to gain financial or other material benefits for themselves, their family, or their friends.
 They must disclose and resolve any interests and relationships.